| A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 X.509

-Capitalize the X, and don’t forget the period when referring to X.509 certificates.
+Capitalize the X, and do not forget the period when referring to X.509 certificates.

 XDCR